 The RPCI campus is 29 acres located in the heart of the 110 acre Buffalo Niagara Medical Campus ("BNMC") near downtown Buffalo.
 The Facilities are comprised of 16 major buildings totaling over 2 million square feet of space of which more than 600,000 gross square feet is dedicated to research in the form of laboratory, laboratory support, office and shared resource space.
 Six of the buildings are utilized for wet/dry research and have new or renovated laboratory space.
-The RPCI clinical facilities (600,000 square feet) include a dedicated 133-bed cancer hospital and an ambulatory center with 22 multidisciplinary specialty clinics.
-Clinical services include a 14-bed Blood and Marrow Transplant Center and satellite ambulatory facilities in Amherst, NY and Niagara Falls, NY.
+The Institute is a facility licensed for and operating 133 beds, and an ambulatory care center containing 20 clinics within 14 multidisciplinary care centers along with outpatient treatment centers for chemotherapy and radiation medicine.
+Clinical services include a 14-bed Blood and Marrow Transplant Center and satellite ambulatory facilities in Amherst, NY and Wheatfield, NY.
 The Pediatric Oncology/Hematology program, which includes a 9-bed inpatient/outpatient unit at RPCI, is a joint initiative with the Women and Children's Hospital of Buffalo and UBMD pediatric practice delivering 90% of all hematology/oncology services for children in the 8-county WNY region for more than 40 years.